asim/aslam/README.md

 ## What is this?

-This is a centralised repository of knowledge, thoughts, and information for Asim Aslam and family.
+This is a centralised repository of knowledge, thoughts, and information for the family.
 It exists to solve a simple problem: life accumulates information across too many places—email, docs, notes, browser bookmarks, memory—and none of it is searchable, organised, or transferable.

 ## Why?